 Leeds is the only university in the UK to have an on-site transcription centre managed jointly with RNIB.
 This centre converts printed information – mainly textbooks - into a range of accessible formats, including braille, large print, e-text and digital audio.
 We provide these services to blind and partially-sighted staff and students here at Leeds, and we also market academic transcription services to other universities, colleges and schools.

-The Operations team provides front of house reception services, monitors the financial activities of the Leeds Assessment Centre and manages key activities for Disabled Students’ Assessment and Support, including health and safety, finance, recruitment and project initatives.
+The Reception team provides front of house reception services and provides administrative support for key activities for Disabled Students’ Assessment and Support, including publicity, health and safety, finance, recruitment and project initiatives.

 There are staff within academic departments who have specific roles relating to disability and equality & inclusion work.
 These include:

 - Disability Contacts - each academic department at Leeds has a Disability Contact.
 These staff members have a practical responsibility for ensuring that the department is meeting the access requirements of individual disabled students.

 - Equality & Inclusion Coordinators - who assist the Equality Policy Unit in promoting good equalities practice within our nine academic faculties